 Well before any well-meaning literary agents at cocktail parties began telling her it was impossible, Sophia embarked on a life filled with almost every kind of nonfiction writing.
 First, she wrote technical metadata for Illinois Medicaid while composing public talks for a Zen Buddhist Temple on the side (2011-2012).
 Then she published those talks as personal essays around the time she embarked on a Fulbright fellowship to Bangladesh (2012-2013).

 In Bangladesh, she taught academic writing to graduate students from fourteen countries and published five global global health research studies.
 After a nine-story factory called Rana Plaza collapsed atop some 3,500 workers in April 2013, she published op-eds on public health angles of the atrocity.
 Within a couple months, she'd parlayed this into a full-fledged career in journalism.

 Over the next three years (2013-2016), Sophia reported on violence in South Africa and the US with support from the Pulitzer Center for Crisis Reporting, from West Africa for Beacon and Pacific Standard Magazine, and in post-earthquake Nepal via an Awesome Foundation Grant for Journalism.
-From February 2015 to February 2016, she also wrote a weekly column, Health Horizons, on global health innovations, for Next City for which she also reported from Kenya.
+From February 2015 to February 2016, she also wrote a weekly column, Health Horizons, on global health innovations, for Next City, for which she also reported from Kenya.
 She has given speeches about her journalism at University of Pennsylvania and South Dakota State University.

-In addition, Sophia continued to write on religion, often in a journalistic mode.
+In addition, Sophia continued to write on religion in a journalistic mode.
 In 2014, Sophia received a Shannon Fellowship from the International Thomas Merton Society at Bellarmine University to report on environmental issues and religion.
 She continued this work at a 2015 writer's retreat at Collegeville Institute for Cultural and Ecumenical Research, where she drafted pieces on Thomas Merton and climate change as well as liberation theology.